apostrophecms/login-recaptcha/README.md

 ### Content security headers

 If your site has a content security policy, including if you use the [Apostrophe Security Headers](https://www.npmjs.com/package/@apostrophecms/security-headers) module, you will need to add additional configuration to use this module.
 This module adds a script tag to the site's `head` tag fetching reCAPTCHA code.
 That reCAPTCHA code also constructs an iframe.
-Both the external script and iframe use the `www.google.com` domain root, so we need to allow resources from that domain.
+The external script and iframe use the `www.google.com` and `www.gstatic.com` domains, so we need to allow resources from that domain.

 **If you are using the Apostrophe Security Headers module**, add the following policy configuration for that module: